dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/Intro.SparkAdapter.md

 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Using the Splice Machine Native Spark DataSource
+# Overview of the Splice Machine Native Spark DataSource

 This topic provides general information about the *Splice Machine Native Spark DataSource* (aka the Splice Machine Spark Adapter), in these subsections:
 * [Native Spark DataSource Overview](#about)